Louisiana braces for 'powerful and dangerous' Hurricane Ida - Up News Info

 Article content

+Louisiana Governor John Bel Edwards said that the storm, due to make landfall by Sunday afternoon, could be the state’s worst direct hit by a hurricane since the 1850s.

-Southern Louisiana is still reeling from the effects of Hurricane Laura from a year ago.
-The state also has the nation’s third-highest incidence of COVID-19 cases per 100,000 people over the past seven days.
+The state is also dealing with the nation’s third-highest incidence of COVID-19 cases per 100,000 people over the past seven days, and hospitals in many parishes were already nearing capacity.

 By early Sunday, Ida was a Category 4 hurricane on the five-step Saffir-Simpson scale, the National Hurricane Center (NHC) said.
 At 7 a.m.
 CDT (1200 GMT) it was located about 50 miles (85 km) southwest of the mouth of the Mississippi River, carrying top sustained winds of up to 150 miles per hour (240 km per hour).